100+ Women Who Care Northern

 Meeting Locations

-We rotate our meeting locations each quarter to accommodate our members and our large geographic area.
-We typically meet in public libraries, as the use of their meeting space is free and there is plenty of parking available.
-Past NoVa chapter meetings have been held in Alexandria, the Mosaic District, the City of Fairfax, Annandale, Tysons Corner and Springfield area.
-Since the pandemic, we have been conducting meetings virtually via Zoom.
-Since our August 4, 2021, meeting, we have conducted a hybrid meeting, in-person and at a public meeting location for those who want to join us in person.
+We rotate our meeting locations to accommodate our members and our large geographic area.
+Past NoVa chapter meetings have been held public libraries, public universities, and senior residences in Alexandria, Arlington, the Mosaic District, the City of Fairfax, Annandale, Tysons Corner and Springfield area.
+Since August 4, 2021, due to the pandemic, we have been conducting hybrid meetings, enabling members to participate either via Zoom or in-person.